uynNee/free-png-color-remover/README.md

 ## License

+Copyright (c) 2026 uynNee

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/

+Under this license, others are free to:
+- Share: Copy and redistribute the material in any medium or format.
+- Adapt: Remix, transform, and build upon the material.

+Under the following terms:
+- Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- NonCommercial: You may not use the material for commercial purposes (DO NOT SELL).